Marsy's Law: Background

 The state operates 33 state prisons and other facilities that had a combined adult inmate population of about 171,000 as of May 2008.
 The costs to operate the California Department of Corrections and Rehabilitation (CDCR) in 2008 are estimated to be approximately $10 billion.
 The average annual cost to incarcerate an inmate is estimated to be about $46,000.
 The state prison system is currently experiencing overcrowding because there are not enough permanent beds available for all inmates.
 As a result, gymnasiums and other rooms in state prisons have been converted to house some inmates.

 Both the state Legislature and the courts have been considering various proposals that would reduce overcrowding, including the early release of inmates from state prison.
 At the time this analysis was prepared, none of these proposals had been adopted.
 State prison populations are also affected by credits granted to prisoners.
 These credits, which can be awarded for good behavior or participation in specific programs, reduce the amount of time a prisoner must serve before release.

 Collectively, the state's 58 counties spend over $2.4 billion on county jails, which have a population in excess of 80,000.
 There are currently 20 counties where an inmate population cap has been imposed by the federal courts and an additional 12 counties with a self-imposed population cap.
 In counties with such population caps, inmates are sometimes released early to comply with the limit imposed by the cap.
-However, some sheriffs also use alternative methods of reducing jail populations, such as confining inmates to home detention with Global Positioning System (GPS) devices.
+However, some sheriffs also use alternative methods of reducing jail populations, such as confining inmates to home detention with GPS devices such as ankle monitors.